 Heavy fines may be imposed.
-The implementation of a concentration subject to mandatory filing without express or tacit clearance from the Authority, or in breach of a prohibition decision, makes the undertakings concerned liable to fines reaching up to 10% of the previous year's turnover for each of the participating undertakings.
+The implementation of a concentration subject to mandatory filing without express or tacit clearance from the Authority, or in breach of a prohibition decision, makes the undertakings concerned liable to fines reaching up to 10% of the previous year's turnover for each of the participating undertakings, and calculated in accordance with the Competition Act and the Authority's guidelines of 20 December 2012.

-The Transaction does not produce legal effects and may be declared null and void.
-The consequences for the validity of the Transaction may be negative, depending on whether the concentration was implemented before a clearance decision was adopted or if the parties breached a decision prohibiting the merger.
+The transaction does not produce legal effects and may be declared null and void.
+The consequences for the validity of the transaction depend on whether the concentration is implemented before a clearance decision is adopted, or whether the parties breached a decision prohibiting the merger.
 A concentration implemented in breach of a prohibition decision by the Authority is void and may be so declared by a court (following, for instance, an action brought by a competitor or a client of the parties).
 In contrast, under the Act a transaction implemented before a clearance decision is adopted does not produce any legal effect.
 Parties to a concentration subject to notification will therefore only enjoy legal certainty as to its validity and effects following an express or tacit clearance from the Authority.

-Ex Officio Investigation, with additional costs.
-The Authority may initiate an ex officio investigation into a concentration implemented in the last 5 years in violation of the Act and order the parties to notify.
+Ex Officio investigation, with additional costs.
+The Authority may initiate an ex officio investigation into a concentration implemented in the previous 5 years in violation of the Act and order the parties to notify.
 The Supreme Court and the Lisbon Appeals Court have confirmed the broad powers of the Authority to open ex officio investigations.
 Such investigations, which may also be opened if the Authority's clearance decision was based on false or incorrect information provided by the parties or when parties disregard conditions or obligations imposed by the Authority, entail the following negative consequences to the undertakings concerned: